-Reliability refers to how consistently a test measures traits.
+Reliability refers to how consistently a test measures a trait.
 If the test cannot reliably give a candidate the same score each time they take the test, the test will do a poor job of measuring a candidate's performance in the future.
-The test should be tested before it is rolled out to prove that is reliable.
+The test should be tested before it is rolled out to prove that it is reliable.

 Equal Employment Opportunity (EEO)

 Pre-employment tests should not discriminate against candidates and should not violate federal, state, or local EEO laws.

 - Ensure that only professional and valid tests are used.